Skip to main content

 Here is a quick Node.js snippet to generate an ES256 key pair in Topper's preferred JWK format:

-const { generateKeyPairSync } = require('crypto');
+import { generateKeyPairSync } from 'crypto';

-// Generate a key pair
+// Generate a key pair.

 const { privateKey, publicKey } = generateKeyPairSync('ec', { namedCurve: 'prime256v1' });

-// Output in JWK format
+// Output in JWK format.

-publicKey: publicKey.export({ format: 'jwk' })
+console.log(JSON.stringify({ alg, ...privateKey.export({ format: 'jwk' }) }));

-// }
+// {"alg":"ES256","kty":"EC","x":"dxk0WKKhOyFbU0eZD0plgOB8l9rM-SD5NDgnGpvg99o","y":"nIMebHLyyisqfQKkb-bCp6dVNwVqDR3FLA5ZWUZ_yQ8","crv":"P-256","d":"mdAQEjZBkxtoVeque2wXqebfo1HY0_C2uGApqeKEaX8"}

-// }
+// {"alg":"ES256","kty":"EC","x":"dxk0WKKhOyFbU0eZD0plgOB8l9rM-SD5NDgnGpvg99o","y":"nIMebHLyyisqfQKkb-bCp6dVNwVqDR3FLA5ZWUZ_yQ8","crv":"P-256"}

 Initiating a session